sslab-gatech/autofz/README.md

 ## Before running
 Make sure your uid in the host is `2000`, which is the same as the user in the docker container.
-  - We use this trick to prevent from using `sudo` and make the mounted volumn can be read outside of docker.
+  - We use this trick to prevent from using `sudo` and make the mounted volume can be read outside of docker.

 It's not mandatory.
 If you don't do that, you might need to use `sudo` to bypass some permission issues.

 ## Running
 ### Init
-After entering the docker container, run the following commands; it will setup necessary paramters for fuzzing and create the cgroups.
+After entering the docker container, run the following commands; it will setup necessary parameters for fuzzing and create the cgroups.
 ```sh
 sudo /init.sh
 ```